michaelrussell4/runic-reflections/content/poetry/An Exegesis of Eve.md

 ### My response

-While teachings of Apostles and church leaders ought to be taken seriously, these people are not infallible.
+While teachings of Apostles and church leaders ought to be taken seriously, these individuals are not infallible.
 Brigham Young taught things while acting president of the church that are now officially disavowed.
-Just because an idea is said in a General Conference talk, or a book, does not mean that view is true or official doctrine.
+Just because an idea is said in a General Conference talk or a book does not mean that view is true or official doctrine.
 The scriptures are our main basis of doctrine.
 And when new teachings are revealed, they will be consistent with such.
 Apostles and church leaders are typically not scriptural scholars or theologians.
 They may misspeak or misunderstand scriptural passages.

 Many of the statements concerning this informed-Eve interpretation appear to be attempts to express gratitude to Eve or to point out the benefits that came following the Fall.
 While Eve deserves our respect, it is not for her transgression, but rather her righteousness and sacrifice following the Fall.
 Gratitude for Eve should focus on her post-Fall righteousness and sacrifice rather than the transgression itself.

-The doctrine of felix culpa ("happy fault") illustrates how divine providence transforms tragedy into blessing, much like Joseph's betrayal leading to the salvation of Egypt.
-However, God’s ability to bring good from disobedience does not render the initial act of transgression virtuous.
-Likewise, just because God has brought about good from the fall doesn't mean Adam and Eve's transgression was morally good—disobedience to God is not virtuous.
+The doctrine of **[felix culpa](https://en.wikipedia.org/wiki/Felix_culpa)** ("happy fault") illustrates how divine providence transforms tragedy into blessing, much like Joseph's betrayal leading to the salvation of Egypt.
+However, God's ability to bring good from disobedience does not render the initial act of transgression virtuous.
+Likewise, just because God has brought about good from the Fall doesn't mean Adam and Eve's transgression was morally good—disobedience to God is not virtuous.

 We must be careful not to contradict the clarity of the scriptures in an attempt to express our honor for this woman, the mother of all.

 ## 4. Etymology and Eisegesis

 Another basis for the informed-Eve view is biblical interpretation.
-In English, “beguiled” can mean “charmed” or “enchanted”.
+In English, "beguiled" can mean "charmed" or "enchanted."
 Hence, readers argue Eve's beguilement entailed being charmed by the Devil rather than being deceived.
-Proponents might suggest how Eve was aware of the Devil’s lies and saw past them.
+Proponents might suggest that Eve was aware of the Devil's lies and saw past them.

 ### My response

-The fact that the modern English definition for “beguile” can mean “to charm or enchant” is irrelevant.
-In Hebrew, the word is [nâshâʼ](https://www.blueletterbible.org/lexicon/h5377/kjv/wlc/0-1/), meaning “to beguile, deceive”, not "to charm or enchant".
-It consistently conveys “deception” throughout the Old Testament.
+The fact that the modern English definition for "beguile" can mean "to charm or enchant" is irrelevant.
+In Hebrew, the word is **[nâshâʼ](https://www.blueletterbible.org/lexicon/h5377/kjv/wlc/0-1/)**, meaning "to beguile, deceive," not "to charm or enchant."
+It consistently conveys "deception" throughout the Old Testament.
 Never does it suggest something less.
-Modern bible translations render nâshâʼ as “deceived” (see NIV and ESV).
+Modern Bible translations render nâshâʼ as "deceived" (see **[NIV](https://www.biblegateway.com/passage/?search=Genesis+3%3A13&version=NIV)** and **[ESV](https://www.biblegateway.com/passage/?search=Genesis+3%3A13&version=ESV)**).
 The English alternative interpretation is simply not available in the Hebrew.

-When referred to by Paul in 1 Timothy 2:14, he says “Adam was not deceived, but the woman being deceived was in transgression.”
+When referred to by Paul in 1 Timothy 2:14, he says, "Adam was not deceived, but the woman being deceived was in transgression."

-Logically, if “beguiled” meant “charmed but not deceived”, the sequence of events and Eve’s justification to God for why she partook lose coherence.
+Logically, if "beguiled" meant "charmed but not deceived," the sequence of events and Eve's justification to God for why she partook lose coherence.
+This is an example of **[eisegesis](https://en.wikipedia.org/wiki/Eisegesis)**—reading meanings into a text that are not there.

 ## Conclusion